open-gpdb/gpdb/gpdb-doc/markdown/install_guide/migrate-linux.html.md

 ---
-title: Migrating VMware Greenplum from Enterprise Linux 7 to 8
+title: Migrating VMware Greenplum from Enterprise Linux 7 to 8 or 9
 ---

-Use this procedure to migrate a VMware Greenplum Database installation from Enterprise Linux (EL) version 7 to Enterprise Linux 8, while maintaining your existing version of Greenplum Database.
+Use this procedure to migrate a VMware Greenplum Database installation from Enterprise Linux (EL) version 7 to Enterprise Linux 8 or Enterprise Linux 9, while maintaining your existing version of Greenplum Database.

 Enterprise Linux includes CentOS, Rocky, Redhat (RHEL), and Oracle Linux (OEL) as the variants supported by Greenplum.
 See [Platform Requirements](platform-requirements-overview.md.hbs) for a list of the supported operating systems.